hxuu/blog/content/ctf/script25/modulo.md

 3
 ```

-Awesome! we can get all numbers this way, but our base is still a number :( Is there a thing equivalent to numbers?
+Awesome! we can get all numbers this way, but our base is still a number 😔

+Is there something in python equivalent to numbers?

-The answer is YES! and again, if you're familiar with C, you know that FALSE and TRUE are just
+The answer is YES! and again, if you're familiar with C, you know that **FALSE** and **TRUE** are just
-macros for 0 and 1 respectively.
+[macros](https://gcc.gnu.org/onlinedocs/cpp/Macros.html) for **0** and **1** respectively.
 More interestingly, if we check whether `False` is an instance of `int`, we get `True`

 ```py
 >>> isinstance(False, int)
 True
 ```

-This means that `~False` will give -1! and remember our comparison and assignment? we can do `X='A'>'B'`,
+This means that `~False` will also give -1! and remember our comparison and assignment? we can do `X='A'>'B'`,
-and now X holds `False` that we can use to generate numbers, by extension strings.
+and now X holds `False` which we can use to generate numbers, by extension strings.

 ## Exploitaiton